Dteyn/ATFHarvestBlocker/README.md

 Have questions, issues, or suggestions?
 Drop by the [Issues](https://github.com/Dteyn/ATFHarvestBlocker/issues) section of this repo.
 I’ll do my best to help when I can.
 You can also find me on the [After the Fall Discord Server](https://discord.gg/afterthefall).

 ## Shout-Outs
-Be sure to check out my buddy [Astien's VR mods](https://github.com/Astienth?tab=repositories)!
+Be sure to check out my buddy [Astienth's VR mods](https://github.com/Astienth?tab=repositories)!
 He makes a ton of mods for bHaptics and ProVolver, including a [bHaptics Mod for After the Fall](https://github.com/Astienth/AftertheFall_bHaptics) and [ProVolver Mod for After the Fall](https://github.com/Astienth/AfterTheFall_Provolver).
 Check them out! :)